-The Canvas widget calls users' code for data retrieval and drawing.
-This code can be either a Groovy script or a Java handler from plugin - both can be used in the Canvas widget both in grid and form views.
-In the case of a form view, the Canvas widget can be added to the view in Design mode in a similar way as other widgets: by dragging and dropping the Canvas icon () from the right panel to the desired location in the form, or by right clicking anywhere in the form and selecting the Canvas icon from the popup menu.
-Then the widget settings need to be customized – the Groovy script or the Handler class must be added in the Visual properties section of the widget customizer.
+The Canvas widget taps into user-generated code for data retrieval and depiction.
+Users can employ either a Groovy script or a Java handler from a plugin for this purpose, and both are compatible with grid and form views of the Canvas widget.
+In the context of a form view, adding the Canvas widget follows a familiar procedure, mirroring the addition of other widgets.
+Users can drag and drop the Canvas icon (), located on the right sidebar, to their preferred spot within the form.
+Alternatively, they can right-click within the form and select the Canvas icon from the ensuing menu.
+Subsequently, the widget's settings must be customized, and this involves inputting the Groovy script or specifying the Handler class in the widget customizer's Visual properties segment.

-The other option for achieving the visualization functionality is using a plugin.
-The plugin can be installed via IJC main menu > Tools > Plugins.
-After installation, the plugin name appears in the list of installed plugins.
-A plugin can be called in the Canvas widget by the appropriate Java handler.
-The plugin can be used in a grid view or a table widget by changing the cell renderer to Canvas Cell Renderer.
-If the handler class name is set correctly, the Canvas looks for the class and executes it.
-If the class is not found or the row is empty, the Groovy script is executed.
+Alternatively, users can utilize a plugin to realize the visualization features.
+The plugin can be integrated via the IJC's main menu pathway: Tools > Plugins.
+Upon successful installation, the plugin's name will be listed under the installed plugins section.
+Within the Canvas widget, this plugin can be invoked using the relevant Java handler.
+It's also compatible with a grid view or a table widget by adjusting the cell renderer to the Canvas Cell Renderer.
+If the handler class name is correctly specified, the Canvas searches for the class and runs it.
+However, in the absence of the class or if the row is vacant, the default Groovy script is initiated.

 Tutorials for building plugins in IJC can be found on the documentation page here.